awgn/cat/README.md

-Cat: C++14/17 functional library
+Cat: C++20 functional library
 =============================

 ### What is cat?

-Cat is a C++14/17 functional library inspired by category theory and Haskell language.
+Cat v2 is a C++20 functional library inspired by category theory and Haskell language.
 The purpose of cat is to provide utility functions and type classes to enable the functional programming paradigm in C++.

 ### Rationale

 The purpose of Cat library is twofold:

-* to provide utility classes and functions that enable the functional programming paradigm in C++.
+* to provide utility classes and functions that implement the functional programming paradigm in C++.
 * to implement an extensible framework of type classes to attain a better reusability of code through the principles of category theory.